 We recommend cleaning your flexible solar panels with water and soap, then freshening them up with some methylated spirit.
 Be careful when you’re buffing up your flexible solar panels, though – as we mentioned earlier, their thin design makes them more prone to rips and tears.

 No, we don’t recommend walking on your solar panels.
-Being mere nanometres thick – approximately 10,000 times thinner than a typical human hair – flexible solar panels are fragile, and they’re not meant to be used as rugs.
+Being mere nanometres thick – approximately 10,000 times thinner than a typical human hair – flexible solar panels are fragile, and they’re not meant to be stepped on.

 Yes, most flexible solar panels have Ingress Protection ratings which specify how water-resistant or waterproof they are, as well as demonstrating that the panels have been tested to a standardised degree of water protection.
 We don’t recommend submerging your flexible solar panels in water, but most will cope fine with some rain or sea spray.

-Yes, you can – but they’re not the most efficient or suitable solar panels for roof-mounting.
+Yes, you can use flexible solar panels on roofs – but they’re not the most efficient or suitable option for roof-mounting.
 Unlike traditional roof-mounted solar panels which are heavier, larger, more powerful and convert more of the sun’s light into useable electricity, flexible solar panels are a better option for roofs on small-scale residential structures (such as detached sheds) or, better still, vehicles such as boats, vans and motorhomes.

 The main solar panel grant that applies to flexible solar panels is the SEG.
 Through this government-led incentive, UK homes generating their own electricity through renewable sources can sell any surplus electricity they generate back to the grid, which is just one of the many ways that solar panels pay back.